 To qualify for the League Sunspotter Program, you must be a member of the Astronomical League, either as a member of a club affiliated with the League or as a Member-at-Large.

-When your observations and drawings are completed, have them examined by an officer of your society, or a qualified, experienced second party if you do not belong to a Society.
+When your observations and drawings are completed, have them reviewed and approved by an officer of your astronomy society, or a qualified, experienced second party if you do not belong to a society.
 Have this person write a note verifying the work.
-Send this note and copies of the observations to the Astronomical League Observing Awards coordinator referred to above.
+Send this note and copies of the observations to the Sunspotters Observing Program Coordinator referred to above.
 The Sunspotters Observing Program Certificate and award pin will be forwarded to your club officer for formal presentation, and your name will appear in the Reflector.
 Members-at-Large should send copies of their observations directly to the Astronomical League Observing Awards coordinator.

 Faculae: relatively large (greater than an arc minute) irregularly shaped light area; sometimes serpentine in shape.
 Sunspots are usually located in Facula.